o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

 ### Features and Feature Sets

 Feature sets are where all the action is in Elasticsearch LTR.

 A *feature set* is a set of features that has been grouped together for logging & model evaluation.
 You'll refer to feature sets when you want to log multiple feature values for offline training.
 You'll also create a model from a feature set, copying the feature set into model.

 #### Create a feature Sets

 You can create a feature set simply by using a PUT.
-To create it, you must create at least one feature to go in the feature set:
+To create it, you give a feature set a name and optionally a list of features.

 ```
 PUT _ltr/_featureset